-Our main cast consists of Rian, played by the always brilliant Taron Egerton along with Deet, played by Game of Thrones star Nathalie Emmanuel and Brea voiced by another rising star, Anya Taylor-Joy.
+Our main cast consists of Rian, played by the always brilliant Taron Egerton, along with Deet, played by Game of Thrones star Nathalie Emmanuel, and Brea voiced by another rising star, Anya Taylor-Joy.
 The three actors not only do a fantastic job of giving life and charisma to the puppets but also take the material seriously.
-I never felt anyone in this cast was being cheesy or cartoon-ish, which is all thanks in large part to the writers and puppeteers.
+I never felt anyone in this cast was cheesy or cartoon-ish, which is all thanks in large part to the writers and puppeteers.

-While we often praise performances such as these on the voice actor, there’s never been a better reason to highlight those who bring the characters to life on set.
-Neil Sterenberg, Beccy Henderson and Alice Dinnean, do amazing work in making these characters feel natural, with subtle emotion and movements that make the characters even more grounded and real.
+While we often praise performances such as these for the voice, there’s never been a better time to highlight those who bring the characters to life on set.
+Neil Sterenberg, Beccy Henderson, and Alice Dinnean do amazing work in making these characters feel natural, with subtle emotion and movements that make the characters even more grounded and real.

-I particularly enjoyed Brea, whose optimism is perfectly balanced with seriousness and intrigue.
+I particularly enjoyed Brea, whose optimism is perfectly balanced with her serious and intrigued gestures.
 Her puppetry allows for fantastic expressions of shock, frustration and thought.
 Deet receives a similar amount of visual emotion, which is the real joy of this series.
 Seeing the characters performed and come to life, whether it be physically or with help of digital effects, really gives Age of Resistance a charm similar to stop motion or live theatre as you can appreciate the craftsmanship taken to tell the story.

-The emphasized performance/ technology does, however, mean some of the more minor characters can often become basic by comparison, which I’m sure is for financial reasons and completely fair, but does rob some characters of certain action or drama when their puppet is unable to emote the way others can.
+The technology does, however, mean some of the more minor characters can often become rigid by comparison, which is expected for a series of this size, but does rob some characters of certain action or drama when their puppet is unable to emote the way others can.